 * Eldest has already arranged to go stay in Plymouth at my mums as my brother lives there and they spend days walking the moors!

-* Fishing (my new obsession!) with the youngest while the eldest is away……youngest loves it and eldest detests it.
+* Fishing with the youngest while the eldest is away……youngest loves it and eldest detests it.

-*If the weather holds out we will definitely get a day at the beach, complete with burgers cooked on the beach for tea- that we still like doing but cannot swamp them with doing it lots!
+*If the weather holds out we will definitely get a day at the beach, complete with burgers cooked on the beach for tea.
+That we still like doing but cannot swamp them with doing it too often.
 Might offer them each to bring a friend which will separate them and contain the arguments.

-*They still enjoy movie nights- so invest in a few new DVD’s or a pay per view off demand with popcorn and fizzy drinks to keep them happy- again could get them to invite a mate or two as a change???
+*They still enjoy movie nights.
+So I will invest in a few new DVD’s or a pay per view off demand, with popcorn and fizzy drinks to keep them happy.
+Again I could get them to invite a mate or two as a change.

-* Games nights- monopoly being a favourite, as is Texas Hold’em ( *cough* nothing like teaching your kids to gamble!!)
-We invested in a proper poker table last year with cup holder etc
+* Games nights as Monopoly is a favourite, as is Texas Hold’em.
+We invested in a proper poker table last year which they love

-Other than that I’m pretty stumped, neither are bothered about cooking/ baking really and definitely making things/ craft is soooo out of the question 🙁
+Other than that I’m pretty stumped.
+Neither are bothered about cooking or baking really and making things/ craft is absolutely not their thing at all.

-All you with teen boys, what else would you suggest?
+All you with teen boys, help me out with ideas for teenagers and the summer holidays.
+What else would you suggest?

 Unfortunately for us the OH had to work so he had to leave by 1pm.
 That meant we had to do something only in the morning.